 Names of (very) large numbers

-🤔
+🤔 |

 Introduction

-In finance, in popular science, in news articles aimed at a general audience, large numbers are often expressed using names such as "million", "billion" or "trillion".
-The naming of these numbers is done according to a certain system.
-In this article three often used mutually related systems, called "scales", are described.
-These scales are common in European languages.
-Which system or scale is standard depends on what part of the world you are in (and when the text was written).
+In finance, in popular science, in news articles aimed at a general audience, large numbers are often expressed using names such as "million", "billion", "trillion", "quadrillion".
+Large numbers are named according to a particular system.
+There are different systems, called "scales", and the scale you use depends on what part of the world the text focuses on (and when the text was written).

 Different scales